laakshit-D/DAA_Module_19/EX 1A Factorial using recursion.md

 ## AIM:
 To write a program to create a factorial of a number recursively.

-## Algorithm
+## Algorithm:

 1. Input a number num from the user.

-2.Check if num is less than 0:
+2. Check if num is less than 0:

- 2.1 If yes, print "Factorial is not defined for negative numbers."
+2.1.
+If yes, print "Factorial is not defined for negative numbers."

- 2.2 If no, proceed to step 4.
+2.2.
+If no, proceed to step 4.

-3.Define a function factorial(n):
+3. Define a function factorial(n):

 3.1 If n is 0 or 1, return 1.

 3.2 Else, return n * factorial(n - 1) (i.e., call the function recursively).

-4.Call the factorial(num) function.
+4. Call the factorial(num) function.

-5.Print the result as "Factorial of number {num} = {result}".
+5. Print the result as "Factorial of number {num} = {result}".

 ## Program: